mediaopt/paypal-commercetools-connector/docs/PayPal.md

 ### 3. CaptureOrder

 Capture an order.
-The Order Id will be read from the payment object.
+The order id will be read from the payment object.

 ***Endpoint:***